-TDG is joining the Stantec family
+TDG is now part of Stantec

 “The addition of TDG creates one of the largest transportation practices available to locally support communities in New Zealand and Australia,” said Mark Bruzzone, Stantec Australia/New Zealand managing director.
 “TDG and its talented team members have a deeply respected local legacy and serve as a great complement to our existing teams.”